 Other dangers of poor postoperative care include bowel leaks following abdominal surgery of any type, internal hemorrhages, falls, and more.

 Types of Postoperative Malpractice Cases We Handle

 Our law firm has extensive experience handling postoperative malpractice cases, including:

 - Deep vein thrombosis

 Poor postoperative care can severely impact your quality of life, potentially negating any benefit of the surgery you have just undergone.
 We can investigate your case, determine whether there was postoperative malpractice, and help you pursue your rightful compensation.

 Our veteran postoperative malpractice attorney at the Law Office of Kelley J. Johnson is standing by to help.
 We work on a contingency-fee basis, which means you won’t pay us anything unless we win your case.
-Call our office today for your free consultation.
+Call our office in Indianapolis today for your free consultation.